 From the filtered logs, we presented the construction of our SVM model based on work from the Center for Pattern Recognition and Data Analytics, Deakin University, (Australia).
 We were thus able to classify the recognized log patterns into classes of anomalies.
 This means that we can identify the associated maintenance operations.
 Finally, to measure the impact of our distributed analysis system, we wanted to build automatically reports based on templates and highlight indexing and storage activity.
 Our study also shows the limits that we want to push back, such as the management of log patterns.
 The use of an AI model is not the guarantee of an optimal result.
-We want to make more use of indexing metrics to give more weight to some information in the analyzed logs.
-We are, therefore, thinking of improving the classification model of log data.
+We want to make more.

 A first perspective will be to improve the indexing process based on a custom schema.
 We think that the use of DisMax query parser could be more suitable in log requests where messages are simple structured sentences.
 The similarity detection makes DisMax the appropriate query parser for short structured messages.

-The log format has a deep impact on the Solr schema definition and on the anomaly detection.
+The log format has a deep impact on the Solr schema definition and about the anomaly detection.
 We are going to evolve our approach.
 In the future, we want to extract dynamically the log format instead of the use of a static definition.
-We think also about malicious messages, which can perturb the indexing process and introduce bad requests in our prediction step.
-The challenge is to manage a set of malicious patterns and the quarantine of some message sequences.
+We think also about malicious messages, which can perturb the indexing process and introduce bad request in our prediction step.
+The challenge needs to manage a set of malicious patterns and the quarantine of some message sequences.